sidebase/nuxt-auth/docs/guide/authjs/nuxt-auth-handler.md

 The providers are the registered authentication methods that your users can use to login to your application.
 NuxtAuth provides a number of preconfigured providers you can use to quickly bootstrap your project.
 These include OAuth providers, [email-based providers](https://next-auth.js.org/configuration/providers/email) (Magic URLs) and a [credentials provider](https://next-auth.js.org/configuration/providers/credentials).
 In addition to using a pre-built provider, you can also create your own provider.

 You can find an overview of all the prebuilt providers [here](https://next-auth.js.org/providers/).
-If you could like to create your own provider, please visit the [NextAuth docs](https://next-auth.js.org/configuration/providers/oauth#using-a-custom-provider).
+If you want to create your own provider, please visit the [NextAuth docs](https://next-auth.js.org/configuration/providers/oauth#using-a-custom-provider).

 ## Callbacks

-The callbacks define inside the NuxtAuthHandler are asynchronous functions that allow you to hook into and modify the authentication flow.
+The callbacks inside the NuxtAuthHandler are asynchronous functions that allow you to hook into and modify the authentication flow.
 This is helpful for when you need to:

 - Change the data inside the JWT token or Session Data
 - Add support for refresh tokens